 Relationships are not just about the current concern or objective.
 How are you building connection in the long term?
 And acting in a way that will invite intrinsic action and response?
 In the long run–when this 4-year-old is a teenager and you can’t make him come home– or the report at work is not really getting the job done or to the standard you want, at that point it will take much more energy and effort to restore connection and resolve differences.

 Here’s a challenge for you, especially when in a situation of differences in power: Pause first to at least hear the other person.
 What are their questions or concerns?
 And how can those concerns be addressed?
-This make take a few more minutes up front but will foster an openness, creativity and mutuality that’s worth the investment.
+This may take a few more minutes up front but will foster an openness, creativity, and mutuality that’s worth the investment.

 Join me for the 6-week online course on six consecutive Wednesdays from May 8 – June 12, 2019 (6:00 pm – 7:30 pm ET): “How to Streamline your Nonviolent Communication Practice and Make Empathy Second Nature.”